gustavobtflores/attack-on-titan-quotes/README.md

 <img alt="Random Attack on Titan Quotes Generator" src="https://i.imgur.com/sO9lXwF.png" />

-> Random generate quotes from Attack on Titan.
+> Generate random quotes from Attack on Titan.
 The app was developed using React and Animechan API.

 ## Install